CSD's SVF's Partner: Bus Door Films

 Key BDF services include: film and video production both in-studio and on-location, editing, sound, visual effects, live event capture and streaming, and consultancy and advisory services.

 “We are very honored CSD has named us as one of its SVF partners,” Gantt and du Plessis say.
-“We recognize that while onscreen deaf talent is becoming increasingly visible today, it is equally important to have deaf talent behind the camera to help drive the creation of content that more closely includes real deaf perspectives, and not just for deaf audiences only.
+“We recognize that while onscreen deaf actors are becoming increasingly visible today, it is equally important to have deaf creators behind the camera to help drive the creation of content that more closely includes real deaf perspectives, and not just for deaf audiences only.
 CSD’s support will allow us to accelerate our vision and we are very excited to be working with them.”

 The CSD Social Venture Fund (CSD SVF) is the first-ever social impact fund and incubator for deaf-owned businesses in the United States.
 CSD created this multi-million dollar fund in 2017 to help address the 70% unemployment and underemployment rate among deaf Americans.